Football at the 2023 Pan American Games – Men's tournament

-The men's football tournament at the 2023 Pan American Games will be held in Santiago from 22 October to 4 November 2023.
+The Men's football tournament at the 2023 Pan American Games was held in Valparaíso and Viña del Mar from 23 October to 4 November 2023.

 Qualification

 A total of eight men's teams qualified to compete at the games, four CONMEBOL teams and four CONCACAF teams.
 For CONMEBOL, the best three teams at the 2023 South American U-20 Championship qualified, while Chile automatically qualified as hosts.
-For CONCACAF, the best team from each of the three zones (North American, Central American and Caribbean) at the 2022 CONCACAF U-20 Championship qualified.
+For CONCACAF, the champion team and the best team from each of the three zones (North American, Central American and Caribbean) at the 2022 CONCACAF U-20 Championship qualified.